 $50.00 for Non-Members

-An application will be made to the University of Pittsburgh School of Nursing.
-The University of Pittsburgh School of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+ISONG is collaborating with the University of Pittsburgh School of Nursing to provide this learning activity.
+Participants completing this activity will receive a maximum of one hour of continuing nursing education contact hours.
+The University of Pittsburgh School of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.